heera0410/Problem-solving/README.md

 ## Description

-      - Given, no. of nodes in a tree and no of elements to be inserted, construct a binary search tree ( a tree in which all its children in the left subtree is lesser than the root and all its children in the right subtree is greater than the root) and convert the tree into its mirror image so that all its left and right children of non-leaf nodes are interchanged.
+      - Given, no. of nodes in a tree and no. of elements to be inserted, construct a binary search tree ( a tree in which all its children in the left subtree is lesser than the root and all its children in the right subtree is greater than the root) and convert the tree into its mirror image so that all its left and right children of non-leaf nodes are interchanged.